[Infographic] What’s the Deal With Managed Services?

 With all these scary statistics in mind, organizations are scrambling to find the best way to protect their data.
 By signing up with a MSP (which stands for managed services provider) organizations get access to knowledgeable representatives that give them peace of mind.

-What Does A MSP Agreement Include?
+What Does a MSP Agreement Include?

 When you sign up for a managed services agreement, you get the benefit of working with a trustworthy team of IT experts.
 This means that someone other than you handles your organization’s time-consuming, but necessary networking tasks, such as: